balena-io-experimental/balena-sound/docs/03-customization.md

 ## Disable multi-room

 By default, balenaSound will start in multi-room mode.
 When running multi-room you can stream audio into a fleet of devices and have it play perfectly synchronized.
-It does not matter wether you have 2 or 100 devices, you only need them to be part of the same local network.
+It does not matter whether you have 2 or 100 devices, you only need them to be part of the same local network.

 If you don't want to use multi-room or you only have one device, you can disable it by creating the `DISABLE_MULTI_ROOM` variable (with any value, for example: `1`).